 - LETTER OF INVITATION FROM THE HOST ENVIRONMENT: An official letter of invitation from the head of an arts centre, cultural outreach agency, cultural magazine, research centre, university department or other organization authorized to supervise the internship confirming that the applicant has been accepted.
 Important: this letter may be written by the research supervisor.
 In this case, the supervisor’s letter is still required.

 - PROOF OF REGISTRATION OR INVITATION (if applicable): Proof of registration or invitation to participate in a workshop, lecture, colloquium, meeting, biennale, festival, symposium or any other relevant event.

-- VALID RAMQ CARD OR PROOF OF ELIGIBILITY FOR RAMQ OR OTHER OFFICIAL DOCUMENT (mandatory): If the applicant does not have a valid RAMQ card, or proof of eligibility for RAMQ, the applicant must provide a copy of two documents proving that he or she has been living in Québec for at least 6 months of the 7 months prior to the competition deadline.
-See the list of accepted documents in the Toolbox.
+- VALID RAMQ CARD OR OFFICIAL PROOF OF ELIGIBILITY FOR RAMQ OR OTHER OFFICIAL DOCUMENT (mandatory): If the applicant does not have a valid RAMQ card or official proof of eligibility for RAMQ (i.e. a letter from the RAMQ confirming that a new card has been requested), the applicant must provide a copy of two different documents, each of which demonstrates that he or she has been living in Québec for at least six months of the seven months prior to the competition deadline (see List of accepted documents in the Toolbox).

 - PROOF OF CITIZENSHIP (if applicable): Canadian citizens who were not born in Canada must provide a copy of a proof of citizenship (both sides).